java4fun/webdev-2021/README.md

 If you have any problems, please open an issue in this project with details like: operating system, node version, steps you took, any error output you're seeing.

-If needed, dit the `json-server.json` file to customzie the port setting.
+If needed, edit the `json-server.json` file to customzie the `port` setting.

 ---